Small Businesses Benefit From Efforts by Bridgeton UEZ

 Harlan Miller and his late twin brother, Haron.
 It began as a recording studio for local youth, then later grew into a mentorship program offering hands-on activities with their mission being to keep kids engaged, off the streets, and surrounded by positive influences.

-READ: Harlan Miller Carries On KYMO Legacy
+READ: Harlan Miller Carries on KYMO Legacy

 “From go-karts to chess, every activity we do teaches a lesson the kids can use in life,” Miller said.